pjshi23/mcazurerm/README.md

-# azurerm
+# Mooncake AzureRM
 Easy to use Python library for Azure Resource Manager.

-The azurerm philosophy is ease of use over completeness of API.
+The mcazurerm philosophy is ease of use over completeness of API.
 Rather than support every possible attribute the goal is to provide a set of simple functions for the most common tasks that anyone can extend.

 Note: This is not an official Microsoft library, just some REST wrappers to make it easier to call the Azure REST API.
 For the official Microsoft Azure library for Python please go here: <a href="https://github.com/Azure/azure-sdk-for-python">https://github.com/Azure/azure-sdk-for-python</a>.

 #### Example to list Azure subscriptions, create a Resource Group, list Resource Groups
 ```
-import azurerm
+import mcazurerm

 tenant_id = 'your-tenant-id'
 application_id = 'your-application-id'
 application_secret = 'your-application-secret'

 # create an authentication token
-access_token = azurerm.get_access_token(
+access_token = mcazurerm.get_access_token(
     tenant_id,
     application_id,
     application_secret
 )

 # list subscriptions
-subscriptions = azurerm.list_subscriptions(access_token)
+subscriptions = mcazurerm.list_subscriptions(access_token)
 for sub in subscriptions["value"]:
     print(sub["displayName"] + ': ' + sub["subscriptionId"])